-On Monday, the music-world lost yet another in a string of great musicians who have gone on to the big jam session in ... no, I won't say it.
-Upon returning home after a thrilling night at the local bowling alley, this writer flipped on CNN (not on purpose) and saw a tribute to the recently deceased rockabilly-legend Carl Perkins.
+On Monday, the music world lost yet another in a string of great musicians who have gone on to the big jam session in ... no, I won't say it.
+Upon returning home after a thrilling night at the local bowling alley, this writer flipped on CNN (not on purpose) and saw a tribute to the recently legend Carl Perkins.
+Perkins' northwest Tennessee sound inspired a whole generation of blues and rock musicians including Elvis Presley and the Beatles.
+His song, "Blue Suede Shoes," gets audiences up and dancing still, more than 30 years after he first recorded it.

-Matt Loughran Associate News Editor
+Matt Loughran Associate News Editor deceased rockabilly